scheme-requests-for-implementation/srfi-222/spec.md

 If *obj* is a compound object, returns a list whose elements result from invoking *mapper* on each subobject of *obj*.
-Although the elemnts of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.
+Although the elements of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.

 If *obj* is not a compound object, returns a list